linkspreed/log/README.md

 ## All changes that we will make from 12.07.2022 will appear here ...

+### 29.12.2022 (announcement)
+- We are working on a native Instagram alternative that is kept very simple, but saves content decentrally!
+- Soon available for android devices!

 ### 29.12.2022 (announcement Cloud2Go)
 - We started working on a subscription system for **Cloud2Go** that we will release in 2023!